TheodoreEhrenborg/tiny_stories_sae/docs/src/manual_feature_examination.md

 ## Dead features

-On 1000 examples from the validation set, each of the autoencoders 10000 features activated at least once, i.e. there were no dead features.
+On 1000 examples from the validation set, each of the autoencoder's 10000 features activated at least once, i.e. there were no dead features.

 My understanding of the